TL;DR: Four Lessons Learned From Making Customer Value Your Priority

 It’s really hard to design products by focus groups.
 A lot of times, people don’t know what they want until you show it to them.

 The famous Steve Jobs quote that everyone in product design and management has heard of before.
-Fact is, that it is pretty useless to ask prospective customers in advance what features they would appreciate in a new product.
+The fact is, that it is pretty useless to ask prospective customers in advance what features they would appreciate in a new product.
 Whether you send questionnaires or you ask them directly in an interview, they will usually fail to imagine both the situation as well as the new product in a way that will provide you with actionable insight.
 The problem is called “psychological interference” due to the high level of required abstract thinking.

 Rebecca Hamilton of the McDonough School of Business is a Professor of Marketing at Georgetown University and wrote about this in the article „Bridging Psychological Distance“.
 There is also good podcast with her dealing with that problem: „Psychological Distance is Product Management“.

 And how to avoid this effect?
-Test your ideas with real customers – even a simple prototype will help you avoiding this particular effect.
+Test your ideas with real customers – even a simple prototype will help you avoid this particular effect.
 (Of course, it does not hurt to invest more, see this prototype example built with Marvel.)

 Wrap up: Talk to customers only when you can show them at least a prototype.